 The first thing you need to do is identify your goals.
 After all, you need a destination before you start your journey!

-List down your goals and their time horizon, and then assess the investment avenues that would help you meet each goal.
-Create an earmarked investment for each goal so that every goal is accounted for.
+List down your goals and their time horizon, and then assess the investment avenues to help you meet each goal.
+For ensuring that every goal is accounted for, create an earmarked investment for each goal.

 2. Not procrastinating